 Welcome to Dr. Nancy E. Moran's Carotenoids and Nutrition Laboratory at the USDA/ARS Children's Nutrition Research Center, housed in the Department of Pediatrics-Nutrition Section.

-Our research program seeks to understand how dietary phytochemicals impact human health.
+Our research program seeks to understand how dietary carotenoids impact human health.
 Carotenoids, a class of colorful orange, red, and yellow compounds found in fruits and vegetables, are the primary focus of our research.
 Some carotenoids, such as beta-carotene and alpha-carotene are converted to vitamin A in the body- and therefore play an important role in development and health.
-Other carotenoids, such as red lycopene and yellow lutein, are not pro-vitamin A, but growing evidence suggests these may play a role in cancer prevention and prevention of macular degeneration, respectively.
+Other carotenoids, such as red lycopene and yellow lutein, are not pro-vitamin A, but growing evidence suggests these may play a role in cancer prevention and promotion of visual and cognitive function, respectively.